Cultural-digital geographer at University of Southampton.

 • About

-I am a Research Fellow in Geography, with a background in media studies.
+I am a Lecturer in Human Geography, with a background in media studies.
 I also pursue a creative practice focused on film-making and urban interventions.
 Before entering academia, I worked as an advertising strategist for a large advertising agency.

 • Research